cloudmesh/pi/content/en/tutorial/create-deploy-container-k3/index.md

 ## 17. Interact with the `cloudmesh-openapi` Pod

-Because the loadbalancer is running on all nodes and forwarding traffic to the existing pod, we can now reach our service from our laptop at `red. local:30000`.
+Because the loadbalancer is running on all nodes and forwarding traffic to the existing pod, we can now reach our service from our laptop at `red.local:30000`.
 For some reason `red.local:8080` works as well, I can't explain that yet.

 On your laptop web browser browse to `http://red.local:30000/cloudmesh/ui`